 British Art Fair

 As its names implies, British Art Fair is a bold and lively art fair dedicated to modern and contemporary British art.
 The fair was first established in 1988, and since 2018, it takes place annually in Fall in the prestigious Saatchi Gallery.
 Over fifty leading dealers exhibit paintings, drawings, prints and sculpture celebrating art from Modernism to today, elegantly displayed throughout the building.
-In addition, there are special exhibitions by William Johnstone, Royal Scottish Academy, Ingram Collection and a new feature: Solo Contemporary.
+For 2023 there is a landmark exhibition titled Crossing Borders: Internationalism in Modern British Art showing works by fifty artists who were immigrants to the UK in the 20th century and revealing the legacy of their work.
+SOLO Contemporary, the platform for the latest stars of the Contemporary British art scene is doubled in size this year with twenty stands.
+In addition, the fair has an events programme which includes an auction of works by celebrities in aid of WaterAid’s Art of Change campaign.
 Definitely a not-to-be-missed event in the London calendar.

 Will Ramsay shares his views!